-3.1 The Council needs to make around £21m of savings in 2018/19 as part of a longer-term budget framework.
-Specific proposals for 2018/19 and broad themes to address subsequent years' requirements will be considered at the Committee on 27 October.
-The engagement will focus on six broad themes to support longer term planning and the budget proposals where relevant:
+3.1 The Council needs to make around £21m of savings in 2018/19 as part of a longerterm budget framework.
+Specific proposals for 2018/19 and broad themes to address subsequent years' requirements will be considered at the Committee on 7 November.
+The proposals are around on six broad themes:

 - 3.1.1 Service Transformation, for example; - a) Developing a partnership model across localities to deliver an effective and efficient integrated service that meets the needs of citizens and communities; - b) Considering what services would be better delivered at a local, City and regional level; and - c) Changing the balance between internal and external delivery of services in key areas, such as legal advice. - 3.1.2 Effective and efficient services, for example; - a) Focusing services on proactive, preventative design and delivery; - b) Using technology more effectively, including enhanced online experience for citizens to engage with the Council, report problems and make more transactions online; and - c) Redesigning services to improve efficiency, such as route management for waste collection; - 3.1.3 Maximising income this includes proposals to setting fair and competitive prices for events and services such as a workplace parking levy, charging for garden waste collections, and roundabouts and verge advertising. - 3.1.4 Workforce management this includes improving the way we work together to deliver a one Council approach, managing employee performance, and better supporting the health and wellbeing of employees.
 This are also includes reviewing the costs of delivering some services and seeking to further reduce overtime and agency worker expenditure. - 3.1.5 Commercial excellence and contract management taking opportunities to review contracts with major third-party suppliers and ensuring that these deliver maximum value for money.
 For example, re-tendering our property insurance arrangements and delivering better value from our ICT contracts. - 3.1.6 Asset optimisation ensuring we achieve best value from the Council's capital assets, including buildings and the vehicle fleet.
-This includes, for example, reviewing our fleet financing approach, rationalising further the number of buildings, sharing office space and letting space on a commercial basis. - 3.2 In this context, the Council continues to engage citizens, staff, partner organisations and all other stakeholders in a conversation about what shared priorities are and feedback on the change themes.
-The engagement will take place over 7 weeks, starting on 30 October and closing on 15 December.
+This includes, for example, reviewing our fleet financing approach, rationalising further the number of buildings, sharing office space and letting space on a commercial basis. - 3.2 The engagement will focus on the long-term issues facing the Council seeking input from citizens and service users to better understand how we can minimise impacts of budget reductions as well as develop creative solutions to reimagine services. - 3.3 In this context, the Council continues to engage citizens, staff, partner organisations and all other stakeholders in a conversation about what shared priorities are and feedback on the change themes.
+The engagement will take place over 6 weeks, starting on 8 November and closing on 19 December.